 Considered by many as the esport’s greatest leader and villain, ACHES added a second Champs ring to his collection this year.

 While Evil Geniuses weren’t thought to be legitimate contenders for the $1.5 million event, ACHES and crew eliminated OpTic Gaming in pool play, which sparked the team’s championship bracket run.
 Their final win over Team Kaliber sealed the title, and gave ACHES another big paycheck.

 Named the MVP of the 2016 CWL Championship in which his team won, John has collected a large portion of his total in the last few years.
 Outside of a fifth-place finish at the inaugural world title tournament in 2013, John’s 10 highest-earning events were within the last two years.

-After falling just short of a second-consecutive world championship, John departed from Team Envy and joined Luminosity, where he won two tournaments and somewhat consistently finished near the top in WWII.
+After falling just short of a second-consecutive world championship, John departed from Team Envy and joined Luminosity, where he won two tournaments and finished near the top fairly consistently in WWII.

 7) Austin “SlasheR” Liddicoat – $490,250

 In the last few years, there have been very few players who could correctly say they’re better than SlasheR.
 Known for his consistency and incredible slaying, SlasheR won the CWL Championship 2016 with Team Envy.

 Unfortunately for him, Team Envy struggled in WWII, which led the assault rifle player to leave the roster and join Rise Nation.
 In his first two events with Rise, SlasheR got back to his winning ways and walked away with the CWL Seattle and CWL Anaheim grand prizes.